getreu/tp-note/docs/source/tpnote--manual.md

 ![Copy the location of the download page as Markdown](assets/workflow6-1.png){width="9cm"}

-Note: for convenience I use in this example the Firefox browser addon [Copy Selection as Markdown] to copy the hyperlink.
-If this addon is not available, you can also copy the URL directly from the search bar.
+Note: for convenience, I use in this example the Firefox browser add-on [Copy Selection as Markdown] to copy the hyperlink.
+If this add-on is not available, you can also copy the URL directly from the search bar.

 ![Select the file to annotate and start Tp-Note](assets/workflow6-2.png){width="8cm"}

 ![The new unmodified note created automatically](assets/workflow6-3.png){width="11cm"}

-The source-code of the note shows the links with their targets.
+The source code of the note shows the links with their targets.

 ```yaml
 ---